A solid financial strategy helps you spend and save wisely

 If you’re a medical student, you understand that money stress can start early.
 These money worries can drive you to lose sleep, regret spending decisions, and argue with significant others.

-The Association of Faculties of Medicine of Canada recently reported that the average debt of a medical school graduate is over $160,000—half of that from tuition fees and half from living expenses.
+The Association of Faculties of Medicine of Canada recently reported that the median debt of a medical school graduate is $100,000, with 40% of students reporting a debt of $120,000 or greater.

 Being in debt from medical school can affect virtually every aspect of your life, from buying a house and starting a family, to work-life balance and retirement plans.
 That’s why taking control of your money through careful planning—as early in the game as possible—is so crucial.